reed-college/blop/design.md

 	-- set up 'login' page (blop/app/templates/auth/login.html)

 Blotter:
-	--create a submission form (blop/app/blotter/forms.py)
+	--create a submission form
-	--create database schema on paper or in excel
-		--needs to include event types, sub-types/specifics, locations, maybe sub-locations, time & date, synopsis --add db classes/models to /blotter/models.py
+	--add db classes/models to
-	--create a route and view function for submission page (/blotter/views.py) --in order to get the form to respond (e.g. I select 'AOD' and another field appears with different kinds of AODs like marijuana, alcohol, cocaine, etc.) you'll probably have to work with javascript to make it respond correctly.
+	--create a route and view function for submission page --in order to get the form to respond (e.g. I select 'AOD' and another field appears with different kinds of AODs like marijuana, alcohol, cocaine, etc.) you'll probably have to work with javascript to make it respond correctly.
-	--set up the form submission template (app/templates/blotter/submit.html) --this needs to have an authorization requirement --set up the blotter page (app/templates/blotter/blotter.html)
+	--set up the form submission template
+		--this needs to have an authorization requirement (@login_required) --set up the blotter view & template

 Map:
 	--section off the map into regions
-		--regions should roughly correspond to ARMS codes provided by Nano --create shapes to represent different types of incidents --probably top 4-6 types and an 'other' to catch the rest --create db schema on paper or in excel
+		--regions should roughly correspond to ARMS codes provided by Nano --create shapes to represent different types of incidents --probably top 4-6 types and an 'other' to catch the rest --create db models
-		--needs to relate locations to map regions, incident types to shapes --create db models in map/models.py OR add to blotter/models.py?
 	--add map and incident shapes to static folder?
 	--figure out how to call and display the map and shapes with numbers --set up view function to display data for a default amount of time